hashchange/backbone.marionette.export/README.md

 view.render();
 ```

 The collection data is provided to the template as it always is: in an `items` array.
-That is the [standard behaviour][2] of a Marionette ItemView and unrelated to Backbone.Marionette.Export.
+That is the [standard behaviour][2] of a Marionette `ItemView` (or `View` in Marionette 3) and unrelated to Backbone.Marionette.Export.

 Besides being an array, `items` is an object like any other.
 Arbitrary properties can be added to it.
 And that is exactly what happened to the exported method, `foo`.

+###### Demo

+There is an interactive demo you can play around with.
+The demo is kept simple, and is a good way to explore the features of Backbone.Cycle.
+Check it out at [JSBin][demo-jsbin] or [Codepen][demo-codepen].

 ### Recursion